rgb2hsl/lerna-webpack-typescript/README.md

 # lerna-webpack-typescript
-An abstract illustration of multiple same dependencies import problem
+An abstract illustration of multiple same dependencies import problem when bundling with Webpack